cfengine/documentation/manuals/language-concepts/variables.markdown

 iterate over the values in the list.
 E.g. suppose we have local list variable ‘@(list)’, then the scalar ‘$(list)’ implies an iteration over every value of the list.

+In some function calls, `listname` instead of `@(listname)` is expected.
+See the specific function's documentation to be sure.

 ### Mapping Global and Local Lists